magnars/dash.el/README.md

 Return a sequence of the nodes in `tree`, in depth-first search order.

-`branch` is a predicate of one argument that returns non-nil if the passed argument is a branch, that is, a node that can have children.
+`branch` is a predicate of one argument that returns non-`nil` if the passed argument is a branch, that is, a node that can have children.

 `children` is a function of one argument that returns the children